List of The 39 Clues characters: Evan Tolliver

 Evan Tolliver (from Attleboro, Massachusetts) was the boyfriend of Amy Cahill and a Cahill ally.
 During the events of Cahills vs Vespers, he helped Ian Kabra and Sinead Starling run the command center.
 He discovered Sinead was the mole.
 He was shot in Day of Doom.

 Jake Rosenbloom

 Jake Rosenbloom is the son of archaeologist Mark Rosenbloom and the boyfriend of Amy Cahill.
 Jake speaks many languages and has traveled extensively.
 He has studied the Voynich manuscript.

 Atticus Rosenbloom

 Atticus Rosenbloom is child genius with a field of interest in ancient languages.
-At only eleven, he's on par with the most knowledgeable adults in the world.
+At only eleven, he is on par with the most knowledgeable adults in the world.

 Erasmus

 Erasmus (originally from Turkey) is a Cahill of mysterious origins.
 He was brought in by Fiske to help the Cahills defeat the Vespers.
 He rides a motorcycle, and is experienced in hand-to-hand combat and firearms.
-He died in The Dead of Night at the hands of Luna Amato, then was avenged by Jonah Wizard.
+He died in Shatterproof at the hands of Luna Amato, then was avenged by Jonah Wizard.